Citation, DOI, disclosures and article data

-Additionally, there is crowding of the marrow, so bone marrow function is affected resulting in myelophthisic anemia and extramedullary hematopoiesis with splenomegaly.
-This may terminate in acute leukemia.
+Additionally, there is crowding of the marrow, so bone marrow function is affected resulting in myelophthisic anemia and extramedullary hematopoiesis with hepatosplenomegaly.
+This may progress to acute leukemia.

-The features are dependant on the subtype of osteopetrosis and are detailed in the individual articles:
+The features are dependent on the subtype of osteopetrosis and are detailed in the individual articles:

 Treatment and prognosis